-Taylor, a Republican, was the representative for Missouri's 7th congressional district from 1973 to 1988.
+Taylor was the representative for Missouri’s 7th congressional district and was a Republican.
+He served from 1973 to 1988.

-The chart is based on the bills Taylor sponsored and cosponsored.
+The chart is based on the bills Taylor sponsored and cosponsored from Jan 3, 1983 to Oct 22, 1988.
 See full analysis methodology.

 Taylor was the primary sponsor of 6 bills that were enacted: